GitTerraGame/Play-GitTerra-Action/README.md

 ### Deploy the map to GitLab Pages

 If you don't use GitLab Pages hosting for anything else in your repo, it might be the easiest place to put your GitTerra map.
-You just need to add `GitTerra/pages` component to `.gitlab-ci.yml` file.
+You just need to add `GitTerra/pages` component to `.gitlab-ci.yml` file (in the root of the repository).
 Here's the full pipeline you can use:

 ```yaml
 include: